A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: The Clifford Symbol on the Exterior Algebra

 \section{The Clifford Symbol on the Exterior Algebra}

 We begin with a short recap of the filtrations, gradings and symbol maps associated to the exterior algebra.

 In this section, let $V$ be a Euclidean vector space of dimension $n$.
-The exterior algebra $\Lambda V$ has two different gradings, we are interested in, a $\mathbb{Z}$-grading induced by the degree of forms and a $\mathbb{Z}_2$-grading, where the even (odd) part is the space of even-degree (odd-degree) forms.
+We consider two different gradings on the exterior algebra $\Lambda V$: the $\mathbb{Z}$-grading induced by the degree of forms and the $\mathbb{Z}_2$-grading, where the even (odd) part is the space of even-degree (odd-degree) forms.
 The latter gives $\Lambda V$ the structure of a superalgebra; the associated grading operator $\Xi$ is by definition the operator that is the identity on even-degree forms and minus the identity on odd-degree forms.